-Edition dates are as follows:

-1st edition, July 1997
+Edition dates are as follows: First edition, July 1997 Second edition, July 1998

 New editions are complete revisions of the manual.
 Change sheets, which may be issued between editions, contain additional information.
 The dates on the title page change only when a new edition is published.
 Minor corrections that do not affect the function of the product may be made at reprint without a change to the print date.